Born's Rule for Arbitrary Cauchy Surfaces: Examples

 \subsection{Multi-Time Wave Functions}

 The central idea of the theory of multi-time wave function is to provide a covariant notion of wave function in the particle-position representation using a time coordinate for each particle in addition to its space coordinates.
 This idea dates back to the very beginnings of relativistic quantum theory \cite{dirac:1932,dfp:1932,bloch:1934,schwinger:1948,tomonaga:1946} and has over the years been considered again and again \cite{CVA:1983,DV82b,DV85,schweber:1961}.
 Recently, consistent multi-time equations for quantum field theories \cite{pt:2013c,pt:2013d} and other natural interactions \cite{lienert:2015a,lienert:2015b,lienert:2015c,LN:2015} have been described, and the conditions for consistency have been studied more closely \cite{pt:2013a,ND:2016}; see also the review \cite{LPT:2017}.
-The present paper was motivated by the question whether detection probabilities can be expressed in terms of a multi-time wave function.

 As mentioned in the introduction, a multi-time wave function is a spinor-valued function $\phi$ on the spacelike configurations.
 It will be convenient in the following to use ordered configurations; the set of ordered spacelike configurations is